milchmolch/Python_Tutorial/Python_Tutorial_2_SW.md

 Dealing with assorted sequence file formats is one of the strengths of Biopython.
-The primary module we'll be using is Bio.SeqIO, which is short for sequence input/output (following the naming convention set by BioPerl's SeqIO module).
+The primary module we'll be using is `Bio.SeqIO`, which is short for sequence input/output (following the naming convention set by BioPerl's `SeqIO` module).

-For these examples we're going to use files for the famous bacteria Esherichia coli K12 (from the NCBI FTP server)
+For these examples we're going to use files for the famous bacteria Escherichia coli K12 (from the NCBI FTP server).

-#### Download files

 ### Counting records

 We'll start by looking at the protein sequence in the FASTA amino acid file, NC_000913.faa.
-First take a quick peek using head to look at the start of the file (in the shell):
+First take a quick peek using `head` to look at the start of the file (in the shell):

 ```
 $ head NC_000913.faa